jessicablank/password-generator/README.md

 - Upon clicking the `Generate Password` button, the user must set the password length of at least 8 characters and no more than 128 characters.
 - After confirming the password length, the user must choose lowercase, uppercase, numeric and/or special characters.
 - The input must be validated.
-- The password is either displayed in an alert of written to the page.
+- The password is either displayed in an alert or written to the page.

 I added vanilla Javascript given starter code in HTML and CSS.
 The result worked as required.
 I received an "A" on the assignment.

-I made a note to myself that I would use this application if it had a `copy` button to copy the password to the clipboard.
+I had recently learned how to use the project management features of GitHub, so I created an issue for myself to update this project with a `copy` button to copy the randomly generated password to the clipboard.

 ![Original](assets/images/original.gif "Original submission in action")

 ### Refactored
-I returned after bootcamp and successfully added a button to copy the password to the clipboard.
-I reviewed the design again and decided to improve the user experience by eliminating the alert and confirm boxes.
+Once I returned to this project, I realized I now had the skills and knowledge to make this project more functional.
+I decided not only to add a `copy` button, but also to improve the user experience by eliminating the alert and confirm boxes.

 - **Password Length**: Originally the user was required to input a numeric value between 8 and 128 into a field.
 The user would receive an error message if the numeric value entered was outside of those range parameters.
 I eliminated the need for an error message by changing this input method to a **range slider**.